 I'm Tegan (she/her), a sixth year PhD student at Cornell University, where I am advised by Robert Kleinberg.
 My general interests are in theory of computing, particularly algorithms, networking/graph theory, and combinatorics.

 Before Cornell I recieved a B.A. double major in math and computer science at Carleton College, where I was advised by Layla Oesper and Mark Krusemeyer.
 I became interested in combinatorial optimization and theory of computing while studying abroad at Budapest Semesters in Mathematics.
 I then spent my senior year researching with a group of students under David Liben-Nowell.

-I also enjoy Japanese language, and studied abroad in Japan through the Hokkaido International Foundation.
-Outside studying, I spend my time practicing west coast swing, and reading fantasy novels and comics, and drinking lots of tea.
+I was raised in Alexandria, Virginia, just outside the nation's capital.
+Outside computer science and math, I studied abroad in Japan through the Hokkaido International Foundation.
+I also enjoy west coast swing dancing and drinking lots of tea.